Azure/KAN/docs/tutorial/setup-guide.md

 Once you have the LoadBalancer IP address as shown above:
 1. Open the resource group associated with your AKS cluster (not the AKS cluster itself).
 2. Open the network security (NSG) resource.
-3. For each line that references the LoadBalancer IP address, select the inbound security rule, change the source IP address range to the network you want to allow access to the portal, for example your home or corporate IP address space in CIDR notation.
+3. For each line that references the LoadBalancer IP address:

+   1. Select the inbound security rule.
+   2. Change the source IP address range to the network you want to allow access to the portal.
+For example, your home or corporate IP address space in CIDR notation.

-4. In your Azure Cloud CLI instance run the following two commands, in the order shown below, to uninstall POSS:
+4. To uninstall POSS, in your Azure Cloud CLI instance, run the following two commands in the order shown below:

     1. `helm uninstall voe`
     2. `helm uninstall symphony`

 ## Reporting Issues and Bugs

-Please report any issues or bugs you face using the [repository's issues page](https://github.com/Azure/perceptoss/issues).
+Report any issues or bugs you face using the [repository's issues page](https://github.com/Azure/perceptoss/issues).

 ## Next steps